tekacs/combo-scala/README.md

 ## Config

+Configuration is specified in `src/main/resources/application.conf`.

+Specify the combo `scheme`, `host` and `port`.

-To ensure that messages come in, list the topics you wish to subscribe to in `combo.topics` in `src/main/resources/application.conf`.
+To ensure that messages come in, list the topics you wish to subscribe to in `combo.topics`.

 ```
 combo {